Body Talk: The Body and Exercise

 The next time you are having an issue or negative thought about exercising, I want to remind you that it’s okay to have that thought in the first place.
 I don’t want you to judge yourself at that moment.
 It happens to the best of us.
 And if you find this happening often, I hope you give us a call.
 We all deserve to have healthy, and loving relationships with ourselves – and yes, that includes the body we live in.

-Cristina Panaccione and Associates has two locations in the South Hills.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about the ways in which we can support you.
+Cristina Panaccione and Associates has locations in the South Hills and Robinson Township.
+We are currently accepting a limited number of new patients, so check out our services pages to learn more about the ways in which we can support you.

 * This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Please contact a medical professional for advice.